ihe-k/Social-Contagion-Gift-Giving-Simulation/README.md

 ## Industry Use Cases
 * Public Health Communication: This model can help design targeted public health campaigns by predicting which users (e.g., influencers or patients) are more likely to share health information.
-* Social Media Platforms: YouTube, TikTok, and Twitter can use this model to better understand content virality and sentiment-driven user behaviour, enhancing content recommendation systems.
+* Social Media Platforms: Spotify or Apple Podcasts might use this model to better understand content virality and sentiment-driven user behaviour, enhancing content recommendation systems.
 * Behavioural Insights: By studying the influence of ideology and chronic health conditions on information dissemination, this work can assist in targeted marketing, health campaigns, or consumer behaviour analysis.
 * Real-Time Decision-Making: Organisations like Microsoft and Google can integrate this model into real-time analytics for digital health platforms, recommendation engines, and user behaviour prediction.